vinit-modi/Django-Password-Generator/README.md

   <h3 align="center">Password Generator</h3>

   <p align="center">
-    A Password generator tool which create secure passwords that are impossible to crack.!
+    A Password generator tool that creates secure passwords that are impossible to crack.!
     <br />
   </p>
 </p>